me-js-bro/hyprconf-install/README.md

 <details close>
 <summary>Installation Prompts</summary>

-While installation, it will ask you some prompts.
+When you run the script, it will ask you some prompts.
 You can choose according to your need.
-You can choose multiple options using the space bar
+You can choose multiple options using the space bar.

 <img src="https://github.com/shell-ninja/Screen-Shots/blob/main/hyprconf/install/1.png?raw=true" /> <br>
 </details>